moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 <div class="grid" markdown>
 <div markdown>

-Defines the complete transfer data for transferring an asset, including asset balances, source and destination chain information, and a new concept exlusive to MRL which is the [moon chain](#the-moon-chain)
+Defines the complete transfer data for transferring an asset, including asset balances, source and destination chain information, and a new concept exclusive to MRL which is the [moon chain](#the-moon-chain)

 **Attributes**